jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Think for yourselves and let others enjoy the privilege to do so too.
+A good head and a good heart are always a formidable combination.
-- Voltaire
+- Nelson Mandela

-Updated on: [4/18/2022]
+Updated on: [4/19/2022]
 <!-- #quoteEnd -->
 </pre>